bernhardAxonIvy/doc/source/axonivy/migration/upgrade-engine-major.rst

 This chapter focuses on migrations from a major version to another (e.g. form ``8.0`` to ``10.0``).
-If you are only intersted in applying hotfix upgrades (e.g. from ``8.0.6`` to ``8.0.13``), please consult the simpler :ref:`migration-upgrade-hotfix` chapter.
+If you are only intersted in applying hotfix upgrades (e.g. from ``8.0.6`` to ``8.0.13``), please consult the simpler :ref:`migration-upgrade-engine-hotfix` chapter.

 Switching from a Long-Term-Supported (LTS) release train (e.g. ``8.0``) to a LE (Leading Edge) release (e.g. ``9.1``) follows the same logic as described in this chapter.
 Nevertheless, be aware that we do not recommend switching